GhostPoltergeist/FeedMyCat/src/main/java/README.md

 # Feed My Cat

-Welcome to **My Desktop Buddy**, a Java-based desktop game inspired by My Talking Tom and Pou.
+Welcome to **Feed My Cat**, a Java-based desktop game inspired by My Talking Tom and Pou.
 This game brings the charm of virtual pet simulation to your desktop environment.

 ## Features